spheredev/neosphere/CONTRIBUTING.md

 Pull Requests
 -------------

-Forking minisphere on GitHub and opening pull requests is allowed and very much encouraged.
+Forking miniSphere on GitHub and opening pull requests is allowed and very much encouraged.
 Of course, as mentioned at the top of this document, your code may be edited for style before the changes are merged.